Psilophyton in Yunnan

 P. dapsile was found in Maine, USA.
 It appears to have been considerably smaller than the previous species, perhaps 30 cm tall, with smooth dichotomously branching stems, and sporangia only 2 mm long.
 Kasper et al. suggested that the smaller species P. dapsile and P. krauselii, which had mainly dichotomous branches, were the more ‘primitive’ members of the genus.

-P. primitivum was found in Yunnan, China, in the Posongchong Formation, which is of Pragian (Siegenian) age (around).
+P. primitivum was found in Yunnan, China, in the Posongchong Formation, which is of Pragian (Siegenian) age (around 410 million years ago).
 All other species have been found in North America and Europe, which formed part of the continent of Laurussia in the Devonian.
 The name reflects a belief that the species is ‘primitive’, with considerable dichotomous branching and a loose, less tightly branched habit.
 As with all species of Psilophyton, pairs of sporangia were created by dichotomously branching fertile units, although in P. primitivum there were relatively few per unit (4–8) and they were somewhat loosely clustered.
 Similarities with P. microspinum and P. parvulum were suggested.

 Leafless, dichotomously branching fossils bearing spines and possessing vascular tissue from the Devonian of Gaspé Peninsula, Canada, were thought by Dawson in 1859 to resemble the modern whiskfern, Psilotum.
 Accordingly, he named his new genus Psilophyton, the type species being P. princeps.
 Unfortunately, it later turned out that his description and subsequent reconstruction was based on fragments of three different unrelated plants, which caused confusion for many years.
 The sporangia were from Psilophyton, but some aerial stems were from what is now Sawdonia, and the rhizomes were from Taeniocrada.